isaaclewis5001/startup-cs260/README.md

 - **HTML** - HTML will be used to provide the proper page content and structure to support the application.
              The login, laws, create game, join game, and in-game pages will all require their own HTML content.
+             The game will be rendered using a WebGL-enabled canvas element.
 - **CSS** - CSS will be used to provide styling and animation for the content of the various pages in the site.
-- **React** - React will help to pull out shared content from the various pages in use.
+- **React** - React will help to pull out shared content from the various pages into reusable components.
               Additionally, React will be used to route users between the different pages in response to certain conditions, such as when a user logs in or joins a game.
+              I will likely have to use react effects in order to continually redraw the game content in a way that plays nicely with the react framework.
 - **Service** - A backend service will handle user authentication, I also plan to use the [GeoPlugin](https://www.geoplugin.net) API to provide users information about where their game was started in.